 - Identify potential questions from customers

-Provide a link to an online asset illustrating your idea.
-The link needs to point to a single document, hosted online, and accessible and readable by a typical browser.
+2. Provide a link to a publicly accessible page or document that shows or describes the content.
+The link needs to point to a single document, hosted online.
 The link can be to a Microsoft or Google doc, a Slides or PowerPoint presentation, a PDF, image, text, or anything similar.

 Then name your test so it’s easy to recognize from other tests on the dashboard.